Bereavement Support for Parents and Adults

 Pre-bereavement support and counselling

-Pre-bereavement support and counselling can help you to cope with your experiences of having someone you are close to in your life, who is living with a terminal illness; which means that they will die.
+Pre-bereavement support and counselling can help you to cope with your experiences of having someone you are close to in your life, who is living with a terminal illness.

 When you are going through something so painful we want you to know that you don’t have to deal with it on your own.